 Purpose and Use of This Report

-This user comparative database report was developed as a tool for the following purposes:
+This report was developed as a tool for:

-- Comparison—To allow hospitals to compare their patient safety culture survey results with other hospitals.
+- Comparison—To allow hospitals to compare their patient safety culture survey results against other hospitals in their ongoing efforts to establish, improve and maintain a culture of patient safety in their institutions.

-- Assessment and Learning—To provide data to hospitals to facilitate internal assessment and learning in the patient safety improvement process.
+- Assessment and Learning—To provide data to hospitals to facilitate internal assessment and learning in thepatient safety improvement process, rather than as a basis for determining punitive actions or for external judgment of hospital performance.

-- Supplemental Information—To provide supplemental information to help hospitals identify their strengths and areas with potential for improvement in patient safety culture.
+- Supplemental Information—To provide supplemental information to help hospitals identify areas of strength and areas with potential for improvement in patient safety culture.

-This report presents statistics (averages, standard deviations, minimum and maximum scores, and percentiles) on the patient safety culture areas or composites assessed in the survey and on survey items.
-In addition, the 2010 report includes a chapter on trending that describes patient safety culture change over time for the 321 hospitals that submitted data from their previous and most recent safety culture surveys.
+The main body of this report, Part I: Comparative Database Report, presents statistics (averages, standard deviations, minimum and maximum scores, and percentiles) on the patient safety culture areas or composites assessed in the survey, as well as the survey's individual items.
+In addition, Part II of the report presents averages for breakouts of the data by hospital and respondent characteristics.

 Return to Contents